 CRAN status R-CMD-check

 Statistical methods for analytical method comparison and validation studies.
-The package implements Bland-Altman analysis, Passing-Bablok regression, Deming regression, and quality goal specifications based on biological variation — approaches commonly used in clinical laboratory method validation.
+The package implements Bland-Altman analysis, Passing-Bablok regression, Deming regression, precision experiments, and quality goal specifications based on biological variation — approaches commonly used in clinical laboratory method validation.

 Installation